alecngo/Predict-students-dropout-and-academic-success/README.md

 # Predict Students' Dropout and Academic Success: Project Overview
-* Created a tool to estimate the risk of dropout and failure based on academic path, demographics, and social-economic factors, with an accuracy of 0.78 (Random Forest), helping to provide more accurate help to students.
+* Created a tool to estimate the risk of dropout and failure based on academic path, demographics, and social-economic factors, helping to provide more accurate help to students by deploying multiple machine learning classification methods and deep learning
-* Deployed Logistic Regression, KNN, Decision Tree, Random Forest, SVM, and GridSearchCV to test the accuracy of each model and compare to find the best performance.
+* Increased the accuracy from 0.78 (Random Forest Algorithm) to 0.92 by implementing efficient feature engineer (eliminating outliers and deleting repeating features) and deploying Deep Learning with the support of Dropout and EarlyStopping
+* Generated a Tensorboard visualization tool for evaluating purposes

 ## Code and Resources Used
 **Python Version:** 3.10